-Dr. Cardarelli, Interim Chair, joined the department 4 years ago as Professor and Chief of Community Medicine, where he built an academic division focused on population medicine education across a spectrum of learners and what has become central home for the research activities across the department, including serving as director of the Kentucky Ambulatory (PBRN) Network (KAN).
+Dr. Cardarelli, Chair, joined the department in 2013 as Professor and Chief of Community Medicine (now called Population Medicine), where he built an academic division focused on population medicine education across a spectrum of learners and what has become central home for the research activities across the department, including serving as director of the Kentucky Ambulatory (PBRN) Network (KAN).
 He received his doctor of osteopathy and master of public health degrees from the University of North Texas Health Science Center at Ft.
 Worth and his master in health administration from the University of Cincinnati.
 Dr. Cardarelli completed a residency in Family Medicine and a fellowship in Faculty Development at Baylor College of Medicine, Houston.

 He is board certified by the American Board of Family Medicine and a fellow of the American Academy of Family Physicians.